efinfl/GifTastic/README.md

 ## How:
 * The user inputs the subject matter of interest into the search field.
-* A button is daynamically genereated  diplayed based on this inquery.
+* A button is daynamically generated and displayed based on this inquery.
 * The user then clicks the new button to diplay images of thier iquery.

 ## Demo: